Faucaria felina subsp. tuberculosa (Rolfe) L.E.Groen

 Mesembryanthemum tuberculosum, Faucaria tuberculosa

-Faucaria felina subsp. tuberculosa, also known as Faucaria tuberculosa, is a clump-forming, perennial succulent up to 6 inches (15 cm) tall.
-The leaves are in opposite pairs, dark green, scattered in rough white tubercles over the upper surface, and edged with soft white structures that look like teeth.
-They are ovate-triangular in the top view, up to 1 inch (2,5 cm) long, up to 0.8 inches (2 cm) wide.
-Flowers are yellow, daisy-like, yellow and up to 1.6 inches (4 cm) in diameter.
+Faucaria felina subsp. tuberculosa, also known as Faucaria tuberculosa, is a clump-forming succulent that grows up to 6 inches (15 cm) tall.
+Leaves are arranged in opposite pairs, dark green, scattered in rough white tubercles over the upper surface, and edged with soft white structures that look like teeth.
+They are ovate-triangular in the top view, up to 1 inch (2,5 cm) long and up to 0.8 inches (2 cm) wide.
+Flowers are yellow, daisy-like, and up to 1.6 inches (4 cm) in diameter.